 Colorado’s Mobile Sportsbooks

-The passage of Proposition DD makes Colorado the latest U.S. state to embrace sports betting after the fall of PASPA (Professional and Amateur Sports Protection Act).
+The passage of Proposition DD made Colorado one of the latest US states to embrace sports betting after the fall of PASPA (Professional and Amateur Sports Protection Act).
 PASPA was a federal mandate that outlawed sports wagering.
 In May 2018, the Supreme Court of the United States overturned the act.

-Proposition DD legalizes both retail and online sports betting in Colorado.
-The May 1, 2020 launch date allows the state’s land-based casinos to operate on-property sports betting for the first time in the 30-year history of Colorado’s casino industry.
+Proposition DD legalized both retail and online sports betting in Colorado.
+The May 1, 2020 launch date allowed the state’s land-based casinos to operate on-property sports betting for the first time in the 30-year history of Colorado’s casino industry.

-The legislation also allows Colorado casinos to offer online sports betting.
-These mobile sports wagering platforms likely will produce most of the revenue realized by the state’s sport betting industry as a whole.
+The legislation also allowed Colorado casinos to offer online sports betting.
+The mobile sports wagering platforms authorized by state law likely will produce most of the revenue realized by the state’s sport betting industry as a whole.

 Access To Sportsbooks Statewide

 Colorado limits land-based commercial casinos to the towns of Black Hawk, Cripple Creek, and Central City, apart from a pair of tribal casinos in the southwest region of the state.
 Players can access mobile sports betting apps offered by these casinos, however, from anywhere within state borders.